Cape Town: 29 Jun- 08 Jul 2018

 1. Arrived at Cape Town International Airport (CPT) from Victoria Falls and was bussed from our plane to Immigrations, where our passport was stamped.
-No visa required for US citizens.
+No visa is required for US citizens.
 Used Uber to transit to Cape Town city center @ $14.00.
-Pickup your Uber at the Parkade 1 parking garage.
+Pick up your Uber at the Parkade 1 parking garage.
 Airport wifi is free for 30 minutes and is a strong signal (all the way out to Parkade 1).
 You can also take a bus downtown, but you have to buy bus cards and then get them loaded with money - the economics just don't make sense.
-You could also take a taxi, if one were inclined to pay @ $20.
+You could also take a taxi if you were inclined to pay @ $20.

 3. Free Walking Tour: Historic City Tour.
 We try to take a free walking tour in every city in order to get the lay of the land, meet interesting people (like Tom, who was soon to be quitting his job and going back to school) and discover other sights to be seen.
 Highlights of this tour:

--Groote Kerk (the Dutch Reformed Church): go inside and check out the exquisite alter, the enormous column-less arched ceiling and the headstone floor.
-This is the most auster church I have ever seen - but yet quite beautiful.
+-Groote Kerk (the Dutch Reformed Church): go inside and check out the exquisite alter, the enormous column-less arched ceiling, and the headstone floor.
+This is the most austere church I have ever seen - but yet quite beautiful.
 The church and the denomination has had a checkered past, but as Pope Francis has said about Homosexuals "who am I to judge"

 -The Eastern Food Bazaar: an alley off of Longmarket Street containing food stalls for numerous eastern cuisines (Indian, Pakistani, Turkish, etc).
 Pay first, then take your receipt to the stall and pick up your food.
 Get #605 Bunnychow.
 The best cheap eats in Cape Town.

 -Portraits of Nelson Mandela and Desmond Tutu: 106 Adderly